 The fill light is generally set opposite to the main (or "key") light and adjusted so that its' intensity is less than the key light.
 In this way, it fills in the shadow areas but doesn't completely eliminate them.

-This means that a light source doesn't have to actually GENERATE the light; it can merely reflect light from another source.
+A key thing to remember is that a light source doesn't have to actually generate the light; it can merely reflect light from another source.
 Are your shadows not dark enough?
-Use a black reflector!
+Try using a a black reflector.

 We learned how to take a lot of weight off our subjects by controlling the depth of shadows and the color of their clothing.

 In this review of ambient light we've briefly touched on and covered a lot of ground.
-It wouldn't hurt you to go back and re-read Volume 5, Volume 6 and Volume 8.
+It wouldn't hurt you to go back and re-read about light shaping and snoots, and cookies and gobos.
 Re-do the photo exercises.
-Light and shadow is a pretty important area to master.
+Light and shadow is an important area to master.